mvolkmann/redux-easy/README.md

 * Actions that only remove elements from an array can be dispatched without writing reducer functions (see `dispatchFilter`).
+* Actions that only modify elements in an array can be dispatched without writing reducer functions (see `dispatchMap`).
 * All objects in the Redux state are automatically frozen to prevent accidental state modification.
 * Asynchronous actions are handled in a simple way